awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-mad.md

   "parameters": {
     "AutomationAssumeRole": {
       "type": "String",
       "description": "(Optional) The ARN of the role that allows Automation to perform the actions on your behalf.
-If no role is specified, Systems Manager Automation uses your IAM permissions to execute this document.", "default": ""
+If no role is specified, Systems Manager Automation uses your IAM permissions to run this runbook.", "default": ""
     }
   },